openedx/open-edx-proposals/oeps/best-practices/oep-0051-bp-conventional-commits.rst

 * **revert**: undo a previous change.
 The previous commit message, including the type label, is included.

+* **squash**: temporary changes that are intended to be squashed before merged.
+Use with caution, because a linter for conventional commits can no longer remind you to squash by failing on missing prefixes.

 * **style**: improve the styling of the code.

 * **test**: test-only changes.
 Adds missing tests or corrects existing tests.
 Tests accompanying other types of changes go into those commits.